By Marika Sboros

 Gary is not allowed to speak at any public or professional meetings that involve the discussion of nutrition.

-That will be difficult as he sees benefits every working day for his patients that adopt better eating habits.
+That will be difficult as he sees benefits every working day for patients who adopt better eating habits.

 It is IMPORTANT to note: Gary has NOT BEEN CAUTIONED on what he has been advocating with regards to LCHF – Low Carbohydrate Healthy Fat living – nor in lowering carbohydrate intake in diabetes management; or on what he advocates with regards to the central role of nutrition in health.